inspire-group/SSD/README.md

 Pdf: https://openreview.net/forum?id=v5gjXpmR8J

 Code for our ICLR 2021 paper on outlier detection, titled SSD, without requiring class labels of in-distribution training data.
-We leverage recent advances in self-supervised representation learning followed by cluster-based outlier detection to achieve competitive performance.
+We leverage recent advances in self-supervised representation learning followed by the cluster-based outlier detection to achieve competitive performance.
 This repository support both self-supervised training of networks and outlier detection evaluation of pre-trained networks.
 It also includes code for the two proposed extensions in the paper, i.e., 1) Few-shot outlier detection and 2) Extending SSD by including class labels, when available.